Dong Bao Shi: Analysis

 Gem gave up all the fashionable ways and chose to use rap to express the role of "Old Uncle".
 The image he created is not only a loser in the post-industrial era, but also shows the typical humor and "cowardly" style of Northeastern people.
 Although he is rustic, he is very real.
 At the same time, as a musician, he has experienced the challenges of life and had to make compromises in order to pursue his ideals.
 The "Old Uncle" he created represents the people at the bottom of society who have experienced setbacks in places like Northeast China and Guangzhou.

-When he sang the song "Xiaobao", he showed his little-known warm side.
-He incorporated his personal experience and emotions into the creation of this song, and sang the unique charm of this song with his unique voice.

 Personal life

 In 2014, Gem's son was born.
 In 2015, because his wife was in poor health after giving birth, Gem and his family returned to his wife's hometown of Chengdu.
 After that, he drove an online taxi and sold faucets.
 He gradually adapted to life there and even learned the Chengdu dialect.